shivax-21/Pumpkin-Price-Prediction-Model/README.md

   * Visualize the results to understand the relationship between different features and the predicted prices.
 Run the Jupyter Notebook or Python scripts provided in the repository to execute these steps.
 ## Dataset
 The dataset contains information on different pumpkin varieties, packaging types, cities, and historical prices across different months.
-The data was collected from various sources and preprocessed to ensure quality and accuracy (Download it from within in the repository `PUMPKINS-SET.csv.csv`, use it after renaming it ;) ).
+The data was collected from various sources and preprocessed to ensure quality and accuracy (Download it from within in the repository `PUMPKINS-SET.csv.csv`, use it after renaming it as this media is licensed by Microsoft ;) ).
+## Results
+The models were evaluated based on their ability to predict pumpkin prices accurately.
+The polynomial regression model showed a higher accuracy compared to the linear model, suggesting that the relationship between features and pumpkin prices is not strictly linear.
+## Future Work
+* Feature Engineering: Explore additional features like weather conditions, market demand, and seasonal trends to improve model accuracy.
+* Advanced Modeling: Experiment with other machine learning models, such as Random Forest, Gradient Boosting, and Neural Networks.
+* Real-Time Prediction: Develop a real-time prediction system that updates prices dynamically based on incoming data.
+## Contributing
+* Contributions are welcome!
+If you have suggestions or improvements, please create an issue or submit a pull request.